The best practices for feeding hay!

 Lugging around hay at a horse show is like taking the gym with you.

-I always start on day one by adding some new hay in the morning, so that I have the entire day to monitor the horse and look for signs of distress.
-I will gradually increase the volume and frequency of new hay while reducing volume and frequency of the old hay.
+- I always start on day one by adding some new hay in the morning, so that I have the entire day to monitor the horse and look for signs of distress.
+I will gradually increase the volume and frequency of new hay while reducing the volume and frequency of the old hay.
 I typically take about a week or two to complete this process.
-It’s a pain, and I create a chart that covers the transition time so that I know how much of what type given when.
-Bad things happen when I leave this information in my head, I am a blonde after all...
+It’s a pain, and I create a chart that covers the transition time so that I know how much of what type of hay is given at what time.
+Bad things happen when I leave this information in my head, so charts help me and the other folks that might be feeding.